Kurseong: Transport

 Kurseong is considered as midpoint between Siliguri and Darjeeling.
 The nearest airport is the Bagdogra Airport and nearest major railway hub is New Jalpaiguri railway station.
 Kurseong is well connected to Siliguri, Darjeeling and Mirik.
 Several prepaid vehicles run from Kurseong to Darjeeling, Siliguri and Mirik.
 But Kurseong does not have a strong transport connection to Kalimpong and Gangtok.
 Only two vehicles to Gangtok and one vehicle to Kalimpong run from Kurseong every day.
 Taxis also run to Pankhabari, Ambootia, Mahanadi, Tindharia, Latpanchor.
 North Bengal state buses also run from Darjeeling to Siliguri and NJP Station via Kurseong.

 Kurseong also has a railway station where Toy Train runs to New Jalpaiguri and Darjeeling.
 Kurseong Station is a part of Darjeeling Himalayan Railway and comes under Katihar Division of Northeast Frontier Railway.

 There are three roads between Kurseong and Siliguri: National Highway, Pankhabari Road and Rohini Road.

 Demographics

 In 2011, the population of Kurseong Municipality was 42,446.
 The rural area in Kurseong Block had a population of 94,347.

+Languages

 Media and communications

-All India Radio has a local station in Kurseong which broadcasts various programs of mass interest.
-It was established in the year 1962.
+All India Radio operates a Nepali language radio station in Kurseong, broadcasting at a frequency of 103.5 MHz (webcast) It was established in the year 1962.
+In 2023, Prasar Bharati ordered Akashvani Kurseong to be upgraded as the hub for Nepali language content generation and broadcasting in India.